From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal

 is to be compared with the SYK$_2$ time evolution in units of $Jt$.
 This rescaling also allows for a quantitative comparison between YSYK realizations with different values of $\omega_0$ in regimes dominated by single-particle dynamics.

-Figure~\ref{fig:syk2_sff_full} shows how the SFF interpolates between single-body to many-body chaos as $\omega_0$ is increased.
+Figure~\ref{fig:syk2_sff_full} shows how the SFF interpolates from single-body to many-body chaos as $\omega_0$ is increased.
 At very small $\omega_0$, the SFF reaches the plateau at time $\alpha t_{\rm plateau} =2N$, which exactly matches the plateau time for the SYK$_2$ model~\cite{Winer2020,Liao2020}.
 For slightly larger $\omega_0$, the SFF still reaches close to the plateau height around $\alpha t_{\rm plateau} =2N$, but afterwards bends downwards and develops a secondary dip, before it rises again to settle into the plateau at around $t_\mathrm{H}$.
 As $\omega_0$ increases, the height of the first peak decreases and the behavior after the secondary dip evolves into a linear ramp, signaling the emergence of many-body level repulsion.
 A similar behavior also emerges in mass-deformed SYK~\cite{Nosaka:2018iat}, with a superlinear ramp at early times, followed by an intermediate decrease and a linear ramp that leads into the final plateau.
 The presence of these intermediate features is typical of systems that are not yet fully chaotic, reflecting dynamical regimes such as delayed thermalization~\cite{Nandy22} or Hilbert-space diffusion~\cite{Baumgartner:2024orz}.

 The crossover from single-particle chaos to many-body chaos can be tracked through the evolution of the plateau time, indicated by the circles in Fig.~\ref{fig:syk2_sff_full} and in the top-middle inset.
 At around $\omega_0 = 0.1$, $\alpha t_{\rm plateau}$ sharply departs from the SYK$_2$ value of $2N$ and approaches the Heisenberg time $\alpha t_{\rm H} \sim D$.
-A further indicator for the transition to many-body chaos is given by the ratio $t_{\rm ramp}/t_{\rm H}$ (top-right inset), which decreases from unity toward zero, signaling that the Thouless time becomes parametrically shorter than the Heisenberg time and many-body chaos has emerged.
+A further indicator for the increasing many-body chaotic influence is given by the ratio $t_{\rm ramp}/t_{\rm H}$ (top-right inset), which decreases from unity toward zero, signaling that the Thouless time becomes parametrically shorter than the Heisenberg time and many-body chaos has emerged.